Imagine Children's Museum

 Re-Imagining museum experience through working with staff and visitors to conceptualize the future of the museum experience

-Our team partnered with Imagine Children's Museum in Everett, Washington to co-design a museum and digital enchantment for museum visitors through improving the overall museum experience including a navigation system (on-site and off-site).
-We want to ensure that the visitors not only get the best experience possible but also encourage parents to interact with their children during the visit with the concept of "learn through play.
+Our team partnered with Imagine Children's Museum in Everett, Washington, to co-design a museum and digital enchantment for museum visitors by improving the overall museum experience, including a navigation system (on-site and off-site).
+We want to ensure that the visitors get the best experience possible and encourage parents to interact with their children during the visit with the concept of "learn through play.

 Additionally, we are interested in how Interactive Media Design extends to “analog” spaces.
-The Imagine Children’s Museum allowed us an opportunity to look at how to bring technology and innovation into space in mindful and specific ways.
-This vision was spurred on by Teddy Dillingham, who reached out to Dr. Chen to work on this project as a means of creating an extended experiential learning environment for visitors to the museum.
+The Imagine Children’s Museum allowed us to look at how to bring technology and innovation into the room in mindful and specific ways.
+This vision was spurred on by Teddy Dillingham, who reached out to Dr. Chen to work on this project to create an extended experiential learning environment for visitors to the museum.

 Who is Imagine Children's Museum?

-Imagine Children's Museum is a non-profit children's museum that is located in Everett, Washington.
-At the museum, children can develop their social/ emotional, and cognitive skills through play.
-They promote the power of play - learning and growing by doing what children love to do and do the best.
-Along with children playing and exploring chronologically, parents are encouraged to role play, explore, experiment, and create together.
+Imagine Children's Museum is a non-profit children's museum in Everett, Washington.
+Children can develop their social/ emotional, and cognitive skills at the museum through play.
+They promote the power of play - learning and growing by doing what children love to do and doing the best.
+Along with children playing and exploring chronologically, parents are encouraged to role-play, explore, experiment, and create together.

 What is the experience of a visitor to the Imagine Children's Museum?

 Click the pdf file to learn more about the research process